clausnz/php-helpers/README.md

 ### isMobile

-Detects if the current user agent is running on a mobile device.
+Detects if the current user agent is running on a mobile device (Smartphone/Tablet/Handheld).

 ```php
 Dev::isMobile( string $userAgent = null ): boolean